codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

 Procedural code
 ===============

-- Function and variable names SHOULD be declared in `snake_case()` (all lowercase letters, separated by underscores), unless another form is *functionally* required.
+- Function and variable names SHOULD be declared in `camelBack()` the same as method names, unless another form is *functionally* required.
 - Constants MUST be declared in `CAPITALS_SEPARATED_BY_UNDERSCORES`.
+- Scripts containing functions SHOULD have a namespace declaration, consistent with the script's filename.
+This would be a namespace under CodeIgniter\ which meaningfully describes the set of functions defined in the script (for instance a CodeIgniter Helper).

 Keywords
 ========